icerpc/icerpc-docs/pages/icerpc-core/invocation/outgoing-request.md

 ## Creating an outgoing request

-In order to make a RPC, you construct an outgoing request and then pass this request as a parameter to the `invoke` method of an [invoker](invocation-pipeline#the-invoker-abstraction).
+In order to make an RPC, you construct an outgoing request and then pass this request as a parameter to the `invoke` method of an [invoker](invocation-pipeline#the-invoker-abstraction).

 An outgoing request carries all the information an invoker needs to send a request: